Create Recovery Drive or System Repair Disc in Windows 8 and 8.1

 First, make sure you have a blank CD/DVD (only in Windows 8) or a USB drive with at least 256 MB (megabytes) of total disk space.

 USB drive can be a simple pen drive (stick) or a USB hard drive.
 Please note that this drive will be formatted and you will lose all files on it.
 Do make a backup copy of your important files first!

 To create the drive, open Settings Search with keyboard shortcut Windows key+W and type "recovery" into Search box.
 Click Create a recovery drive.

 As expected, User Account Control pops up.
 Click Yes to verify that you know what you're doing.

-If you want to create a bootable USB Recovery Drive, click the correct one in the Select the USB flash drive window.
+Click the correct drive letter in the Select the USB flash drive window.
 Then click Next.

 Windows will then warn you that all contents of the selected drive will be deleted.
 To continue, click Create.